alanshortis/gulp-boilerplate/README.md

 * Autoprefix CSS.

 `minify`
-* Minify CSS into a new file.
+* Minify CSS into a new file  with a `.min` suffix.

 `js`
 * Concatenate a range of javaScript files.